HessaAqeel/project1_TicTacToe/README.md

 #Acknowledgements:

-Thanks to @mfalthaw for his positivity and support.
+Thanks to @mfalthaw for his positivity and support, and all our supportive instructors.

-A big thanks to @rawanah995 who helped to find a bug after I spent an entire day not knowing what was the problem.
+A big thanks to [@rawanah995](https://github.com/rawanah995) who helped to find a bug after I spent an entire day not knowing what was the problem.